unisave-cloud/docs/introduction.md

 <a name="where-to-go-next"></a>
 ## Where to go next

-Now you need to know, where to put this code, how to get it to the server and how to run it.
+Now you need to know, where to put this code, how to get it onto the server and how to run it.
 This is described in the [next section on workflow](workflow).